 The Easter Rising transformed the political face of Ireland and would leave the country changed.
 Redmond was of the thinking that if Irish men were to fight for Britain, it would make Home Rule a reality as soon as the war ended.

 This idea of constitutional nationalism was not shared by the remaining 12,000 members of the Irish Volunteer Force, who were becoming increasingly frustrated by British control in Ireland.
 Members of this branch, who kept the name Irish Volunteers, believed that physical force nationalism was the only means of eradicating British control from Ireland and, ultimately, as a means of achieving a self-sufficient Irish Republic.

 Opposed to Entering a War

 Under the leadership of Eoin Mac Neill, the Irish Volunteer Force was completely opposed to entering the war.
-In fact, many members of the Irish Volunteer Force had other intentions now that Britain was preoccupied with the war, and the phrase ‘England’s difficulty is Ireland’s opportunity’, became a slogan that was to forever be inextricably linked with the Irish Volunteers.
+In fact, many members of the Irish Volunteer Force had other intentions now that Britain was preoccupied with the war.
+Additionally, the phrase ‘England’s difficulty is Ireland’s opportunity’ became a slogan that was to forever be inextricably linked with the Irish Volunteers.